henry3s/discord-radio/README.md

 refer to https://discord.com/developers/docs/getting-started for how to set up a bot

-change <PATH/TO/MP3> and <YOUR TOKEN ID> to their respective inputs.
+change <AUDIO1> and <YOUR TOKEN ID> to their respective inputs.

+you will need to run on a server, i recommend using screen to keep the script running 24/7.